-Professional Speechwriters Association resident writing coach Mike Long believes speeches don’t have to be this hard to write, and they ought to be more fun to deliver—and more effective, in the end.
+Professional Speechwriters Association resident writing coach Mike Long believes speeches don’t have to be this hard to write, and that they ought to be more fun to deliver—and more effective, in the end.

 In an intensive, interactive and vastly entertaining series of four two-hour virtual sessions, Long—one of the most popular speechwriting teachers of all time—will teach strategic speechwriting, the method and the art.

 OUR GUARANTEE: After four sessions with Mike Long, you’ll race back to the task, eager to apply these advanced techniques and artistic insights of strategic speechwriting to your next assignment, to show your unsuspecting leader a whole new realm of possibilities.

 DAY 1—Think Before You Write: A Speechwriter’s Guide to Planning and Prep

-You wouldn’t set sail without a navigation chart for getting to the island—and to create a professional speech that finds its mark, you need a chart, too.
+You wouldn’t set sail without a navigation chart for getting to the island.
+To create a professional speech that finds its mark, you need a chart, too.